 Winner: Ria

-Ria’s competitive exchange rates make it the clear winner here.
+Ria’s competitive exchange rates make them the winner.

 Which is faster?